 Talking about money makes many of us feel uncomfortable.
-It’s never easy to raise the topic of salary when you’re interviewing for a new role, but it’s important that you do.
-Employers expect you to, here we explore when and how to broach the topic.
+It’s never easy to raise the topic of salary when you’re interviewing for a new role, but it’s important that you do – employers expect you to.
+Here we explore when and how to approach the topic.

 Peter Bowen, a managing partner at national HR consulting firm deliberatepractice, says by proactively and accurately discussing your salary expectations with hiring managers and recruiters, you will position yourself as someone who is aware of their value.
 “By showcasing your knowledge and aligning expectations to this, you are more likely to maximise the salary you are offered,” he says.

 “Timing is critical,” says Jarvis.
 “You need to display suitability for the role and be sure the job is right for you before mentioning money.”
-Once you’ve done research about relevant salary trends, identified your attributes, strengths and fit for the role and you are confident the organisation is interested, then it’s time to discuss remuneration.
-“Either wait for the hiring manager to raise the salary discussion or use an opportunity for questions to inquire about what the employer thinks is an appropriate range for the role,” says Jarvis.
+Once you’ve read up on salary trends, identified your strengths and fit for the role and you’re confident the organisation is interested, then it’s time to discuss money.

 Jarvis cautions against trying to negotiate a salary after the contract is signed and a starting date is agreed upon.
 “It’s too late then, so if the company doesn’t bring up pay when they make the offer, say something,” he advises.

-Discussing salary in the right way and at the right time is crucial to you securing a role where you feel adequately compensated and recognised for your skills and experience.
-By following the simple steps outlined above, you’re on your way to discussing your remuneration expectations with confidence and receiving the salary you deserve.
+Discussing salary in the right way and at the right time is crucial to securing a role where you feel adequately compensated and recognised for your skills and experience.
+By following the steps outlined above, you’ll be on your way to discussing money with more confidence and receiving the salary you deserve.

-Source: Independent research conducted by Nature on behalf of SEEK.
-Interviewing 4800 Australians annually
+Source: Independent research conducted by Nature of behalf of SEEK, interviewing 4800 Australians annually.
+Published June 2022.